 Visiting Walt Disney World for the first time?
 Or hitting Universal Studios on your birthday or an anniversary?
 Check out Guest Services where either of these theme parks (as well as Disneyland) will happily offer you a pin that touts whatever you’re celebrating that day.
 It’s a sweet little (free!) keepsake and you may even get a shout out from park employees and fellow revelers during your day.
-These theme parks go all-out for the holidays.

 Universal Studios Hollywood trick-or-treating

 Universal Studios (both Orlando and Hollywood locations) are best known for bringing out the scary around Halloween with their massively popular Halloween Horror Nights.
 However, Universal Studios Hollywood has added some family-friendly daytime activities during the spookiest time of year.
 The weekend before Halloween (check the USH website to confirm dates) kids are invited to dress up in costume and trick-or-treat—for free!—at select locations around the park.
 Simply pick up a map that denotes the candy-filled spots and a park employee will stamp the map and hand over a treat.
 Love the sweet stuff?
 These Halloween candy facts are to die for.